Shmita: Biur

-Under the rules of the Shmita, produce with Sabbatical sanctity (shevi'it) can only be stored as long as plants of the same species (e.g. plants sprouting by themselves) are available to animals in the fields.
+Under the rules of the shmita, produce with Sabbatical sanctity (shevi'it) can only be stored as long as plants of the same species (e.g. plants sprouting by themselves) are available to animals in the fields.
 Once a species is no longer available in the land, halakha requires that it be removed, made ownerless, and made available to anyone who wishes to take it through a procedure called biur.

 The Orthodox Union describes the contemporary application of the rules of biur as follows:

-Thus, while the obligation of making one's produce available to the public and permitted to all takers can be performed in such a way as to minimize the risk that this availability will actually be utilized, this risk cannot be entirely eliminated.
+Thus, while the obligation of making one's produce available to the public and permitted to all takers can be performed in such a way as to minimize the risk that this availability will actually be utilized, this risk cannot be eliminated.
 The community at large, including members of the poor, must be afforded some opportunity to take the produce.

 Biur only applies to produce that has shevi'it sanctity.
 For this reason, it does not apply to produce grown under the heter mechira for those who accept it.
 (Under the reasoning of the heter mechira the shmita does not apply to land owned by non-Jews, so its produce does not have shevi'it sanctity.)

 Wine prepared during the Seventh Year (with grapes grown in the same year) may be kept until Passover of the 1st-year cycle.
 Following the Passover, the wine can no longer be kept over.